 Living in "paradise" everyday, we are reminded how precious our environment is and how privileged we are to be faithful stewards of that environment.
 The College's mission statement includes these values, "We are dedicated to scholarship, academic achievement, creative accomplishment, cultural enrichment, social responsibility, and environmental stewardship."

 Sustainability has been an active cornerstone of the curriculum since 1986 when the first Sustainable Development class was taught.
 This class evolved into a Sustainable Development Minor in 1999.
-Students began in 1999 to oversee the campus' recycling program which is still active to this date and has renamed itself the Sustainability Program.
-And work in facilities to reduce energy consumption has been significant.
+Along with the Environmental Studies major, these programs have seen a continued growth in students interest and declaration of this major and minor.